Camp Iron Horse

 *Although the information above is a reflection of the majority of the activities, it is NOT accurate for ALL activity rates.
 Please call Outdoor Pursuits for specific activity descriptions and information.

-The Amazing Fun Center – A popular outdoor center hosting many activities such as miniature golf, bumper boats, go-carts, and the Glacier Maze!
+Amazing Fun Center – A popular outdoor center hosting many activities such as, miniature golf, bumper boats, go-carts and the Glacier Maze!
 Wear or bring swimsuit as the bumper boats certainly will get your clothes SOAKED.

 Frisbee Golf & Waterpark – Spend the day throwing discs on a professional Frisbee Golf Course and cooling off at Woodland Waterpark’s lazy river and waterslides.

 Intro to Scuba Diving – Have you ever wondered what it’s like to breathe underwater?
-If you want to try scuba diving, but aren’t quite ready to take the plunge into a certification course, dive into this experience.
-This PADI certified facility will privately introduce the scuba basics on a controlled pool environment.
-Campers must be at least 10 years of age.
-Cost for this activity is $100 per person.
+This PADI certified facility will privately introduce the scuba basics in a controlled pool environment. *This is not a certification course, it is only an introduction to diving*- Campers must be at least 10 years of age.
+Cost for this activity is $110 per person.

-Junior Tennis Camp, Day 1 & 2 – Enjoy just one or both days of tennis instruction from Tim Brueggeman.
-This camp is designed for all abilities, beginner through advance.
-Whether you want to improve your forehand, backhand, serves, volleys, or simply want to learn how to play tennis, there are plenty of rewards on the court.
+Junior Tennis Camp, Day 1 & 2 – Enjoy either one or both days of instruction from our Director of Tennis, Mark Schleif.
+This camp is designed for all abilities, beginner through advanced.
+Whether you want to improve your technique, or just simply want to learn tennis, there are plenty of rewards and friendships to be made on the court.

 Sport Triangular – The Sport Triangular is a 3 sport competitive day consisting of Golf and Tennis followed by cooling off in the pool with structured Pool Games.
 Each participant will get a chance to compete against their peers under the supervision and guidance of Iron Horse professionals.
 Players will need to bring their own golf clubs (If their clubs are stored at the cart barn then we can transport them to and from the pool).
 All other equipment will be provided.
 Campers must be at least 8 years of age.
 Drop-off and Pick-up at the Larkspur Pool.

-Waterslides – Is the summer heat getting to you?
-Cool off by zipping down one of the ten slides at Big Sky Water Park, hangout in the large whirlpool, join a game of beach volleyball, or play a quick round of miniature golf.
+Waterslides – Cool off by zipping down one of the ten slides at Big Sky Water Park, hangout in the large whirlpool, join a game of beach volleyball, or play a quick round of miniature golf.

 Whitewater Rafting – Feel the rush and adventure as we hit the Middle Fork’s class II-III rapids with Glacier Rafting Co.

-Water Sports on Whitefish Lake for Campers Ages 4 to 8 on Mondays and Ages 9+ on Tuesdays – Jump on the boat and join the Iron Horse Marina staff for a fun time wake surfing and tubing around Whitefish Lake!
+Water Sports on Whitefish Lake – Campers ages 4 to 8 on Mondays and ages 9+ on Tuesdays.
+Jump on the boat and join the Iron Horse Marina staff for a fun time wake surfing and tubing around Whitefish Lake!

-Bowling – Strike or gutter…you will be sure to laugh at the bowling alley.
+Bowling – Strike or gutter…you will be sure to laugh at Whitefish’s Pin and Cue.

-Intro to Hockey & Ice Skating – “You miss 100% of the shots you don’t take.” – Wayne Gretzky – Join us for a fun private event for boys and girls (no experience needed) learning the skills to skate, pass, shoot, and maintain puck control.
-Cool off in the middle of summer by skimming along smooth ice!
-Be sure to bring layers (gloves, hat, long-sleeved jacket, and pants).
-Helmets are STRONGLY suggested, however they are not available to rent.
+Ice Skating – Cool off in the middle of summer by skimming along smooth ice!
+Be sure to bring layers (gloves, hat, long-sleeved jacket and paints).
+Helmets are strongly suggested, however they are not available to rent.
 We encourage campers to bring their ski or bike helmet to wear while skating.

-Laser Tag – Similar to Paintball but this game of strategy comes without the pain of getting hit.
-The laser tag game is located on a partially wooded field and campers will be lead through differing games like capture-the-flag and last-man-standing.
-Please wear closed-toe athletic shoes, a long sleeve shirt and long pants.
-Campers must be at least 7 years of age.
+Laser Tag– Similar to paintball but this game of strategy comes without the pain of getting hit.
+Campers will be lead through differing games like capture-the-flag and last-man-standing through a wooded area in Whitefish.
+Please wear closed-toe athletic shoes, a long sleeve shirt and long pants, (campers are encouraged to wear camo!)
+Campers must be at least 6 years of age.